AaronTunney/SecretsCenter/README.md

 See: https://docs.microsoft.com/en-us/appcenter/build/custom/variables/

-The environment variable used for this project is named `APITestSecret`.
+The environment variables used for this project are named `APITestSecret` and `JSONSecret`.

 #### 4. Save and build